 Thanks to the thousands of creatives who’ve been drawn here over the years, Ibiza is an eminently stylish place that has spawned its very own fashion styles.
 Look out for the terms ‘Adlib’ and ‘boho chic,’ which bring together traditional Balearic fabrics with whimsical, freewheeling flourishes.
 The best places to shop on the island are the port area in Ibiza Town and the gentrified town of Santa Gertrudis, a veritable treasure trove.
 Do not, under any circumstances, miss the concept stores Gallería Elefante and Sluiz.
 While many shops are ditching the traditional siesta between 2-5pm, you’ll still find it harder to shop in the afternoon.
 On the upside, shops stay open until 9pm or later.

 - Sombrerería Bonet – Selling Ibiza’s finest selection of hats for over 100 years, this island institution is still run by the Bonet family.
-7-minute drive (2 miles).
+(2 miles).

 - Vila Vins – Best-stocked wine store in Ibiza.
 There are often tastings and talks.
-8-minute drive (2 miles).
+(2 miles).

 - Espadrilles – High quality espadrilles in classic and funky styles, from the brand who made the humble peasant shoe an international favorite.
-11-minute drive (2.5 miles).
+(2.5 miles).

 - Aurobelle – Light, bright, whimsical, and ethically-sourced clothes in cotton and silk.
-Flagship store in Santa Gertrudis (7 miles, 15-minute drive), with outposts in Sant Josep and Las Dalias.
+Flagship store in Santa Gertrudis (7 miles), with outposts in Sant Josep and Las Dalias.

 For an overview and pictures of all the beaches, go to the official Balearic Island tourist site.
 Ibiza’s international reputation for being a party island does not disappoint.
 The island has everything from the biggest club in the world to wild costume party nights, grubby underground hedonism, and everything in between.
 There’s music for all tastes and the clubs are multigenerational affairs that tend to be tolerant and diverse: it’s all about having fun.
 For those who want to have a good time without the raving, try one of the entertainment restaurants or chill-out bars at sunset.

 - Ses Salines – Spectacular salt flats and protected woodlands.
 Excellent birding opportunities; you can sometimes spot flamingos.
 There’s an interpretation center if you want to learn more about the area.
 The beach of the same name is one of the island’s best.
 For one of the most fabulous bar-restaurants on the whole island, take the dirt path to Experimental Beach on Cap des Falcó, where you can eat and drink from the comfort of your sun lounger.
-15-minute drive (8 miles) to Platja de ses Salines/19-minute drive (8 miles) to Experimental Beach.
+20-minute drive to Platja de ses Salines (8 miles) or to Experimental Beach (8 miles).

 - Sant Josep & Sa Talaia (hiking) – The tourist board has produced a good guide to some of the best hikes on the island, but for view-hunters, head for Sa Talaia, Ibiza’s highest peak at 1,550ft above sea level.
 The walk starts in the delightful town of Sant Josep, which somehow manages to fuse the best of sleepy inland Ibiza with stylish stores and eateries.
 20-minute drive (11 miles) to Sant Josep.

 - Es Vedrà & Southern Beaches – The south-westerly section of the island is most famous for the stunning Es Vedrà rock formation in the sea, and it is also home to some fantastic beaches.
 Standouts include: Cala d’Hort – for the best views of Es Vedrà, you can go out on boat trips from here to see it up close; Es Cubells – for its magnificently situated cliffside church and off-the-beaten-track cove; and Cala Vadella – one of the most perfect little beach villages, with a crescent of sand and a pretty plaza right on the beach with all the amenities you’d need for a day out.
-All are 30-40 minute drives (15 miles).
+All are a 30 to 40-minute drive (15 miles).

 Nearby Markets or Grocery Stores

 - Mercat Vell – Small produce market in a Grecian structure in the Plaça de la Constitución.
-8-minute drive (2.5 miles).
+(2.5 miles).

 - Es Mercat – Santa Eulalia’s produce market has a great selection of local foodstuffs, including little tapas bars.
 Underground and un-touristy.
 Monday-Saturday 7am-2pm.
-17-minute drive (9 miles).
+(9 miles).

 - Barcelona Travel Guide